Call now

 Introduction to Respiratory Infections

 Respiratory infections are among the most common health concerns faced by pet rats, and they can quickly become life-threatening if not addressed promptly.
+A respiratory infection in rats refers to an illness affecting the airways and lungs, commonly presenting with symptoms such as sneezing, nasal discharge, labored breathing, and wheezing.
 These infections may be caused by a range of pathogens, including bacteria, viruses, and fungi, and can affect rats of any age or health status.
 Recognizing the clinical signs—such as sneezing, nasal discharge, and labored breathing—is essential for early intervention.
 Because respiratory infections can progress rapidly, seeking veterinary care at the first sign of illness is crucial for ensuring the best possible outcome.
-In this section, we’ll explore what causes respiratory infections in rats, how to spot the warning signs, and the treatment options available to help your pet recover.
+In this section, we'll explore what causes respiratory infections in rats, how to spot the warning signs, and the treatment options available to help your pet recover.

 • Early detection of respiratory infection symptoms in rats, such as sneezing and labored breathing, is crucial for effective treatment.